raphael-group/decifer/README.md

 <a name="reccomendations"></a>
 ### Reccomendations and quality control

-- We reccomend to initially select a reasonably high maximum number of clusters with option `-K` and then further increase it if the selected best number of clusters is close to the maximum limit.
+- We reccomend to initially select a reasonably high maximum number of clusters with option `-K`, e.g. a number that is ~2-3 times as large as `(number of samples for the patient)+2`.
+Further increase `-K` if the selected best number of clusters is close to the maximum limit.
-- DeCiFer outputs the decreasing objective function which is used to select the number of clusters based on the Elbow criterion; if the function is still substantially decreasing near the selecte maximum number of clusters please try to further increase this value.
+- DeCiFer outputs the decreasing objective function which is used to select the number of clusters based on the Elbow criterion; if the function is still substantially decreasing near the selected maximum number of clusters please try to further increase this value.
-- You can adapt the sensitivity of the Elbow criterion by adjustiv the corresponding parameter.
+- You can adapt the sensitivity of the Elbow criterion by adjusting the corresponding parameter.

 <a name="development"></a>
 ## Development